chrisburnell/chrisburnell.com/about.md

 ---
 title: About Me
-description: My name is Chris Burnell, and I’m a Canadian User Interface Developer living in London, England.
+description: My name is Chris Burnell, and I’m a Canadian User Interface Developer living in London, UK.
 layout: default
 page_class: about-page
 redirect_from: /me.html